zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec08.md

 2. Retrieve the RRSIG from the answer.
 3. Match the RRSIGs with the DNSKEY RR set, and check the inception and expiration times and compare them with the current time.
-4. If the RRSIGs validates the DNSKEY RR set, and the RRSIG is within the validity period this test case pass.
+4. If any of the RRSIGs validates the DNSKEY RR set, and the RRSIG is within the validity period this test case pass.
-5. If any of the RRSIGs does not validate the DNSKEY RR set, this test case fails.
+5. If none of the RRSIGs does not validate the DNSKEY RR set, this test case fails.

 ### Outcome(s)

-If all RRSIG validates the DNSKEY RR set, this test case pass.
+If any RRSIG validates the DNSKEY RR set, this test case pass.

 ### Special procedural requirements